Affordable Care Act (ACA) Frequently Asked Questions

 The $3,000 penalty that applies based on each full-time employee who receives a federal premium subsidy cannot exceed the $2,000 penalty.
 In other words, the payment for an employer that offers coverage can never exceed the payment that employer would owe if it did not offer any coverage.
 Penalties are calculated on a monthly basis, and will be indexed for inflation in future years.

-A35: Yes, an employer must track a variable hour employee’s hours of service on a monthly basis; however, eligibility for health insurance benefits is not required to be determined on a monthly basis.
+A34: An employer may track an employee’s hours of service on a monthly basis under the monthly measurement method; however, eligibility for health insurance benefits is not required to be determined on a monthly basis.
 To ease the administrative burden on employees, employers, and the Exchanges of potentially having to determine eligibility on a monthly basis, the proposed regulations permit employers to use “look-back” measurement periods of up to 12 months to determine an employee’s full-time status for purposes of health plan eligibility (see Q28 and Q30 for details on the measurement periods).
 However, even when using a 12-month measurement period, the penalties are still calculated monthly (e.g., an employee who receives a federal premium subsidy in one month but not another will only trigger a penalty on the employer for the month in which a premium subsidy is received).

-A36: An employer’s group health plan provides “minimum value” if its share of the total allowed costs of benefits provided under the plan is at least 60 percent of those costs.
-Employer contributions to a Health Savings Account (HSA) and amounts newly made available under a Health Reimbursement Arrangement (HRA) may be taken into account in determining minimum value.
+A35: An employer’s group health plan provides “minimum value” if its share of the total allowed costs of benefits provided under the plan is at least 60 percent of those costs.
+Employer contributions to a Health Savings Account (HSA) and amounts newly made available under a Health Reimbursement Arrangement (HRA) (to the extent that HRA contributions may only be used to reduce cost-sharing for covered medical expenses) may be taken into account in determining minimum value.
 Minimum value is an actuarial determination that cannot be determined based on the proportion of the premium paid by the employer.
 Generally, for fully-insured group health plans, the insurance carrier will inform the employer as to whether the plan provides “minimum value.”

 - Form W-2: Coverage is affordable under this safe harbor if the cost of the lowest cost employee-only coverage that provides minimum value does not exceed 9.5% of the employee’s Form W-2 wages, as reflected in box 1 for the current year.

-- Rate of Pay: Coverage is affordable under this safe harbor if the required monthly contribution for the lowest cost employee-only coverage that provides minimum value does not exceed 9.5% of an amount equal to 130 hours multiplied by the employee's hourly rate of pay as of the first day of the coverage period.
+- Rate of Pay: Coverage is affordable under this safe harbor if the required monthly contribution for the lowest cost employee-only coverage that provides minimum value does not exceed 9.5% of an amount equal to 130 hours multiplied by the lower of the employee's hourly rate of pay as of the first day of the coverage period, or the employee’s lowest hourly rate of pay during the month.
 For salaried employees, monthly salary is used instead of 130 multiplied by the hourly rate of pay.
-To rely on this safe harbor, an employer cannot decrease the employee’s rate of pay during the year.
+If an employee’s monthly salary is reduced, the safe harbor is not available.

 - Federal Poverty Line: Coverage is affordable under this safe harbor if the required monthly contribution for the lowest cost employee-only coverage that provides minimum value does not exceed 9.5% of a monthly amount determined as the federal poverty line (FPL) for a single individual (for the state in which the individual is employed) for the applicable calendar year, divided by 12.